 Chlordiazepoxide and Clidinium Capsules Description

-Each Chlordiazepoxide Hydrochloride/Clidinium Bromide capsule contains 5 mg chlordiazepoxide hydrochloride, USP and 2.5 mg clidinium bromide, USP.
+Each Chlordiazepoxide Hydrochloride and Clidinium Bromide Capsule for oral administration contains 5 mg Chlordiazepoxide HCl, USP and 2.5 mg Clidinium Bromide, USP.
 Each capsule also contains D&C Yellow #10, FD&C Green #3, gelatin, lactose, starch, talc, and titanium dioxide.